Omega-3 Deficiency: 6 Signs & Symptoms

 Fish

-Fish and krill oil are two additional sources of omega-3 that are often sought for their convenience.
-These oils are directly extracted from those sea creatures and often taken by a supplement or a spoonful.
+Krill and fish oil supplements are two additional sources of omega-3 that are often sought for their convenience.
+These oils are directly extracted from those sea creatures and often taken by a supplement or a spoonful.Â

 Algae

-For those on a plant-based diet or those who dislike the taste of fish, obtaining the daily recommended intake of omega-3s through fish alone is unrealistic.
 Fortunately, there is an option available to suit any lifestyle!
 Algae is a rich source of omega-3 and one of the only plant-based sources you can find.
 In fact, fish contain so many omega-3s because their diet contains such large amounts of algae.

 iwi life provides an algae supplement from the species Nannochloropsis, which has the highest omega-3 content of any species.
 This form of algae, in combination with polar lipids included in iwi life’s supplements, allows omega-3s to be absorbed by the body at least 50% better than from other sources, like krill or fish oil.
 Plus, because it is grown in saltwater pools in the desert, it is completely free of the harmful contaminants and toxins that cause concern in seafood.